Rodgers convinced by thriving Henderson

-Liverpool manager Brendan Rodgers says Jordan Henderson is showing the kind of form that convinced the club to splash 16 million pounds on the midfielder two years ago.
+Liverpool manager Brendan Rodgers says Jordan Henderson is showing the kind of form that convinced the club to splash 16 million pounds ($26.04 million) on the midfielder two years ago.

 While stand-in captain Luis Suarez continues to dominate the headlines following his 16th and 17th Premier League goals of the season in Sunday's 5-0 rout at Tottenham Hotspur on Sunday, 23-year-old Henderson keeps thriving in the heart of Liverpool's midfield.